-On May 19, 2022, the Munk School of Global Affairs & Public Policy at the University of Toronto will host The Future of Money Event (FOM2022), which will bring together leaders in business, government, and society to discuss the opportunities and challenges presented by the transformation of money in the 21st century.
+In May 2022, the Munk School of Global Affairs & Public Policy at the University of Toronto hosted The Future of Money (FOM22), which brought together leaders in business, government, and society to discuss the opportunities and challenges presented by the transformation of money in the 21st century.
+A morning roundtable with approximately three dozen participants speaking under Chatham House rule was followed by an afternoon public panel before an audience of approximately 1,000 people.

-To provide a common foundation for informed discussion, the Innovation Policy Lab at the Munk School has prepared this policy paper on the future of money which:
+Prior to the event, the Innovation Policy Lab at the Munk School prepared a discussion paper on the Future of Money which:

-- provides introductions to two pressing future of money issues - open banking and digital (or crypto) currencies; - highlights the implications of each innovation for individuals, organizations, and the economy and society more broadly; - articulates key questions & considerations that FOM2022 participants and other stakeholders ought to discuss; and - sets out broad regulatory options for ensuring that new and emerging features of the future of money work to the benefit of individuals and organizations.
+- provided introductions to two pressing future of money issues - open banking and digital (or crypto) currencies; - highlighted the implications of each innovation for individuals, organizations, and the economy and society more broadly; - articulated key questions and considerations that FOM2022 participants and other stakeholders were invited to discuss; and set out broad regulatory options for ensuring that new and emerging features of the future of money work to the benefit of individuals and organizations.

-The paper frames the issues and options to provide a foundation for discussion, but does not endorse any specific regulatory options.

-How the future of money unfolds is a question for a democratic society to answer.
-The aim of this discussion paper is to lay out the stakes and the possible directions relevant actors and institutions could take to shape the future of open banking and digital currencies in Canada.
+The policy paper framed the issues to provide a foundation for discussion but did not endorse any specific regulatory options.
+How the future of money unfolds is a question for a democratic society.
+The aim of the paper was to lay out the stakes and the possible directions.